ossf/scorecard/checks/write.md

 6. Dealing with errors: see [errors/errors.md](/errors/errors.md).

-7. Create unit tests for both low, high and inconclusive scores.
+7. Create unit tests for low, high and inconclusive scores.
 Put them in a file `checks/mycheck_test.go`.

 8. Create e2e tests in `e2e/mycheck_test.go`.
 Use a dedicated repo that will